Group of scientific experts on medical liability (CJ-S-MED)

-It was agreed that the seminar should cover different aspects of burden of proof in medical liability claims, the right of patients to informed consent and alternative ways for settling disputes emerging from medical care.
+It was agreed that such an event should cover different aspects of burden of proof in medical liability claims, the right of patients to informed consent and alternative ways for settling disputes emerging from medical care.
 An additional question of a doctor giving medical advice or assistance in one country and being sued in another country in relation to that advice should also be considered.